How Teens Can Convince Parents to Get Their License

 Speaking of sales, there are few better ways to make your case for a driver's license than by putting together an actual presentation.
 No kidding.
 Set down on paper a list of the reasons why you are ready to drive.
 Nice, short and to the point.
 Then use your laptop to create some powerful graphics, add the right music, maybe even some video, etc.

 It can be amusing, even funny in places, but do not be silly.
 Give them a set of good, solid reasons.
 You want your parents to see you as mature and responsible, right?
 Hint: Add a section where you ask, "What are the concerns that keep you from letting me get my license?"
 Try to anticipate their answers and have your responses loaded into your presentation.
 Then pop them up at the appropriate time.
 That will impress them.

 Nothing will ruin your persuasive powers faster than throwing a fit, whining, or sulking.
 After all, you’re trying to prove you’re an adult ready for the road, aren’t you?

 This isn't as insidious as it sounds.
 Think of it as a bargaining process.
 You want something (namely, your license) and you are willing to give them something in return.
 We've already mentioned the best bribe you can offer, paying for your insurance.
 But there are plenty of others.
 I'd suggest a few, but I don't know your parents.

 Two important points to remember for this one.
-First, be annoying, don't act annoying.
-In fact, act like you sympathize with their problems and then finish by saying something like, "Gee, it's just too bad that I couldn't get to this [add the appropriate word here: meeting; practice; rehearsal] on my own."
+First, be annoying, do not act annoying.
+In fact, act as if you sympathize with their problems and then finish by saying something like, "Gee, it is just too bad that I could not get to this [add the appropriate word here: meeting; practice; rehearsal] on my own."
 Second, and this is very important: Never tell your parents where you got this idea.